Studio 1, 9 Thorpe Close, Notting Hill, London, W10 5XL

 We love their nods to the macabre for Jack the Clipper’s concept in the City of London, which along with imagery and messaging, includes the use of red herringbone tiles seeping ‘blood’ across the floor.
 It’s a beautifully executed concept with real attention to detail.

-Perhaps their most well known, and our favourite piece of work, is Magnum’s 25th anniversary launch in Selfridges’ Wonder Room, which brought theatre and fun into ice-cream making and has created a concept that has evolved and continued to have a life, with new pop-ups subsequently appearing across Europe.
+Perhaps their most well known, and our favourite piece of work, is Magnum’s 25th anniversary launch in Selfridges’ Wonder Room, which brought theatre and fun into ice cream making and has created a concept that has evolved and continued to have a life, with new pop-ups subsequently appearing across Europe.
+Alongside, we see Milk Train, another ice cream concept from the consultancy, this a contemporary take of a bygone era, with rail carriage seating and clicker ‘departures’ menu board, it also features an ingenious toppings VM piece which takes centre stage at the service counter.

 FormRoom’s projects don’t only demonstrate their knowledge of the sector, but also their passion for detail, throughout the design process and in the implementation of their concepts.